 The business emphasizes self-development – ‘always be the best you can be.’
 It is self-development in search of being better than yourself to be better than the competition.
 Business, after all, has an affinity to the sport.

 To be successful, a business must be able to distinguish itself among heavily competitive markets.
-Doing so, much like developing yourself, requires openness, reflection, and a willingness to work hard.
+Much like developing yourself, doing so requires openness, reflection, and a willingness to work hard.

 Businesses that invest in training their employees are already well on their way to gaining a strong standing: having the best possible people in their roles is a significant advantage over others.
 However, there are other things to consider.
 Here are a few tips for how to shift the margins in your business’s favour.